2:00-4:50 Monday and Wednesday

 3. The paper must be formatted in Times New Roman, 12pt font, and be double-spaced.

 4. The paper must consist of 500 words.

 5. The paper must be submitted to the art office one week after the exhibition opening.

 6. If the exhibition extends past the final class day of the semester, the paper will be due one week before the final class day of the semester.

 · If a student does not attend the show nor submit a paper, their final grade will be dropped 3.3% per gallery opening.

 · If a student misses all of the gallery openings and does not write a paper for each required exhibition, the student’s final grade will be dropped by 10%.

-THE REQUIRED EXHIBITIONS FOR SPRING 2014 WILL BE POSTED ON STUDIO DOORS THROUGHOUT THE SEMESTER.
+THE REQUIRED EXHIBITIONS FOR FALL 2014 WILL BE POSTED ON STUDIO DOORS THROUGHOUT THE SEMESTER.
 PLEASE WATCH FOR THIS INFORMATION.

 1st Review: Conclusion of 1st assignment